Anawalt Logo

 • While some combinations repel pests, others might inadvertently attract them.

-• Solution: Monitor your garden and use additional pest control measures, such as organic insecticides or physical barriers.
+• Solution: Monitor your garden and deploy additional pest control measures, such as organic insecticides or physical barriers.

 Nutrient Imbalance